Can You Use Power Tools With a Pacemaker

 • Metal detectors: Metal detectors can also disrupt the electrical signals from a pacemaker.
 If you need to go through one, let security know that you have a pacemaker so they can use a hand-held detector instead.

-See also How to Cut Wood Without Power Tools
+See also How to Enable External Tools in Power Bi

 • MRI machines: MRI machines use strong magnetic fields and radio waves, which can disrupt the electrical signals from a pacemaker and stop it from working properly.